 Talk by Text

 For under £50, this software is a cheaper alternative to a textphone.
 It allows you to make and receive real time text calls over the internet from your computer.
 There is an optional pre-pay account for calling ordinary phones and textphones.

-There are several amplified mobile phones on the market, mostly suitable for people with moderate hearing loss and which are hearing aid compatible.
+There are several amplified mobile phones on the market, which are hearing aid compatible and mostly suitable for people with moderate hearing loss.
 Some also have Bluetooth to give connectivity to neck loops and ear hooks.
-Prices range from £60 to £170
+Prices range from £60 to £170.

 This phone has a loud adjustable ringer, plus a vibration alert.
 It has strong amplification for people with moderate hearing loss and does not create much hearing aid interference.
 There is a large screen and the text is clear.
 It is Bluetooth compatible, with 230 hours standby time.